jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

   with a schema.

 JTD is intentionally designed as a rather minimal schema language.
-Thus, although JTD can describe JSON, it is not able to describe its own structure: this document uses Concise Data Definition Language (CDDL) {{RFC8610}} to describe JTD's syntax.
+Thus, although JTD can describe some categories of JSON, it is not able to describe its own structure: this document uses Concise Data Definition Language (CDDL)
+{{RFC8610}} to describe JTD's syntax.
 By keeping the expressiveness of the schema language minimal, JTD makes code generation and standardized error indicators easier to implement.

 Examples in this document use constructs from the C++ programming language.
 These examples are provided to aid the reader in understanding the principles of